Telosnex/fonnx/README.md

 Avg. ms for 1 Mini LM L6 V2 embedding / 200 words.

 * Run on Thurs Oct 12th 2023.
-* macOS and WASM-SIMD on MacBook Pro M2 Max.
+* macOS and WASM-SIMD runs on MacBook Pro M2 Max.
 * Average of 100 embeddings, after a warmup of 10.
-* Input is Mix of lorem ipsum text from 8 languages.
+* Input is mix of lorem ipsum text from 8 languages.